onticinc/typscript/section-2_types/readme.md

 ## Tuples

-Added by typscript... fixed length array.
+Javascript does not have Tuples, typscript added them as a feature... fixed length abd fixed type array.

 Code snippet exampl of using a tuple to define the role property of the person object.